whatwg/meta/LABELS.md

 * [i18n-jlreq](https://github.com/search?q=org%3Awhatwg+label%3A%22i18n-jlreq%22+is%3Aopen): Notifies Japanese script experts of relevant issues
 * [i18n-klreq](https://github.com/search?q=org%3Awhatwg+label%3A%22i18n-klreq%22+is%3Aopen): Notifies Korean script experts of relevant issues
 * [i18n-mlreq](https://github.com/search?q=org%3Awhatwg+label%3A%22i18n-mlreq%22+is%3Aopen): Notifies traditional Mongolian script experts of relevant issues
-* [impacts documentation](https://github.com/search?q=org%3Awhatwg+label%3A%22impacts+documentation%22): Used by documentation communities, such as MDN, to track changes that impact documentation
 * [interop](https://github.com/search?q=org%3Awhatwg+label%3A%22interop%22+is%3Aopen): Implementations are not interoperable with each other
 * [meta](https://github.com/search?q=org%3Awhatwg+label%3A%22meta%22+is%3Aopen): Changes to the ecosystem around the standard, not its contents.
 * [needs concrete proposal](https://github.com/search?q=org%3Awhatwg+label%3A%22needs+concrete+proposal%22+is%3Aopen): Moving the issue forward requires someone to figure out a detailed plan